Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 The biggest problem on a shared network is that one user could potentially consume all of the available internet bandwidth and slow down the connections for all of the other users as a result.
 High-bandwidth users can create an even bigger problem if your network has critical traffic such as VOIP that depends on having enough bandwidth to function.

-In this hub I will show you how to use pfSense, an open source firewall, to configure traffic shaping to manage your networks bandwidth.
+In this article, I will show you how to use pfSense, an open-source firewall, to configure traffic shaping to manage your network's bandwidth.

-If you are unfamiliar with pfSense you might want read through an Introduction to pfSense first.
+If you are unfamiliar with pfSense, you might want to read through an Introduction to pfSense first.

 In order to properly manage bandwidth usage, you need to determine who is using the most bandwidth and why.